-17th April, 2020 marked the fifteenth anniversary of Scott's arrest at the Ngurah Rai airport.
+17th April 2021 marked the sixteenth anniversary of Scott's arrest at the Ngurah Rai airport.
 Things have gone from bad to worse over the years with ongoing legal battles and Scott’s declining mental health.
 The doom and gloom of his punishment has affected our whole family.
 The thought that Scott is languishing in a foreign prison facing such a severe punishment is always at the forefront of our minds.

 The years since Scott has been in jail have passed slowly for us.
-He was 19 and now he is 34, turning 35 later this year.
+He was still a teenager at the time of his arrest, having just turned 19 years old.
+Now he is in his mid-thirties.
 We fret about his well-being and worry about how we are going to manage things so we can get to see him again.
 We conjure visions of our son’s loss of freedom and how he deals with it.

-After fifteen years it is not any easier.
-Life goes on but at a much slower and deliberate pace.
-It takes great self discipline to focus and complete tasks.
+Life goes on but does not get any easier.
+It takes great self-discipline to focus and complete tasks.
 Still there are many thank you's not sent, invitations and acts of kindness not acknowledged, correspondence not responded to.
 Please bear with us we have not forgotten.

 Recollections of the Beginning of a Living Nightmare